 The collection includes slides taken by Don Grybeck, while working for the University of Alaska Fairbanks and later the United States Geological Survey as a geologist.
 The slides cover geological fieldwork in Alaska, prospectors, mining equipment, towns near fieldwork sites, and rock formations.
 Also included in the collection are slides from Russia as part of an Alaska-Siberia partnership and a USGS drilling expedition in Saudi Arabia.

 Arrangement: The slides in the collection are arranged in the order in which they arrived at the Archives.
 They are numerical within overlapping boxed groupings.

-Digitized copies: This collection has been digitized.
-Some digital images have been placed online in the Alaska’s Digital Archives (search Don Grybeck).
-For information about obtaining access to digital copies that have not been placed online, please contact Archives and Special Collections.
+Digitized copies: This collection has been digitized, and some digital images have been placed online in Alaska’s Digital Archives For information about obtaining copies, please contact Archives and Special Collections.

 Rights note: Archives holds copyright to materials created by Don Grybeck.

 Preferred citation: Don Grybeck slides, Archives and Special Collections, Consortium Library, University of Alaska Anchorage.